-Each year, the Commission develops and approves the five-year program, which contains the planned investments for the next five fiscal years to support our state's multimodal transportation system, including aviation, public transit, railroads, trails, rivers, and highways.
-A major component of the Program is the highway program, and the lowa Transportation Commission (Commission) continues to advance investment of funding to improve state roads and bridges in the highway program.
+Each year, the Commission develops and approves the five-year Iowa Transportation Improvement Program, which contains the planned investments for the next five fiscal years to support our state's multimodal transportation system, including aviation, public transit, railroads, trails, rivers, and highways.
+A major component of the program is the highway program, and the Iowa Transportation Commission (Commission) continues to advance investment of funding to improve state roads and bridges in the highway program.

-https://iowadot.gov/program_management/FINAL_2019-2023_5YrProg.pdf
+https://iowadot.gov/program_management/FINAL_2021-2025_5YrProg.pdf